Schema Validation Flow

 required fields are present, and that values match the expected types.

-If the variable metadata for a form is missing, SchemaValidator
+If the variable metadata for a form is missing, SchemaValidator automatically

-loads it from the API using VariablesEndpoint
+loads it from the API using VariablesEndpoint.

-Any problems raise ValidationError
+Any problems raise ValidationError before the

 record is sent to the server.

-works with both synchronous and asynchronous SDK clients.
+SchemaValidator works with both synchronous and asynchronous SDK clients.

 It refreshes cached metadata using the appropriate API calls depending on the